You are hereHome ›

 WELCOME TO IROQUOIS FALLS

 BIENVENUE À IROQUOIS FALLS

 Iroquois Falls is also known as The Garden Town of the North.
 Our vibrant flower beds are spread over town for all to enjoy.

 We have so much to offer.
 From golfing, swimming, fishing, camping, tennis, hockey, bowling, curling, skating, etc.,.
 Our summer festivals are top notch.
-The Porquis Blues and Rock Festival, Iroquois Falls Heritage Music Festival and Music!
-Music!
-Music! bring people from all over to listen to great music.
+The Porquis Blues and Rock Festival and Iroquois Falls Heritage Music Festival bring people from all over to listen to great music.

 The local Pioneer Museum has a vast variety of our local history.
 Come visit and they will take you back in time.
 The Iroquois Falls & District Chamber of Commerce hosts Garden Town Celebrations in August as well as weekly BBQ lunches over the summer.

 We not only have a great quality of life but affordable as well.
 We are only 45 minutes away from Timmins and our cost of living is low in comparison to our neighbouring communities.
 More and more people are settling into our small community and commuting to work in other communities.
 Our low cost of living allows young people to afford luxuries such as ATVs, boats and larger homes.
 We are close to nature but do not have to sacrifice any necessary services such as health care.
 We have a Family Health Team who has recently moved into their new offices directly behind the Anson General Hospital.